eva-puch/Indirect_comparisons/README.md

 # Indirect comparison methods in clinical trials
 #### Project status : In progress ⏳
 This projet implements three methods for indirect comparisons of two treatments (T1 and T2) using simulated data.
-These methods allow us to compare treatments in scenarios where there are no direct head-to-head trials, but each treatment has been studied in separate trials.
+These methods allow to compare treatments in scenarios where there are no direct head-to-head trials.

 ### 📋 Overview
 In this repository, we employ the following methods to perform indirect comparisons: